 Improving and improving some manufacturing technology over the years allows for the full realization of the potential and extremely high stable work frequencies - which is something Intel plans to take to the edge with the modelcore its i9-9900KS, which will be the first ever octopus capable of bringing all of its processing cores to a single 5GHz frequency straight out of the box, in contrast to the 5GHz Maximum Frequency statement and even more when using a single core or a pair of cores and using significantly lower frequencies In Xi'an.

-The Core i9-9900KS processor was first introduced to the Computex show in June, as the engineering record (most definitely?)
-Of the company's 14 NM manufacturing process that has undergone four different rolls over its availability to the masses over the years - eight physical cores with HyperThreading technology support, Operate at 4GHz base frequency and at maximum 5GHz turbo frequency, for both single and all eight cores, combined with the familiar UHD Graphics 630 core and memory controller DDR4 Dual channels at base frequency of 2,666MHz.
+The Core i9-9900KS processor was first introduced to the Computex show in June, as the engineering (most recent?)
+Record of the company's 14 nm manufacturing process that has undergone four different rolls over its availability to the masses over the years - eight physical cores with HyperThreading technology support, Operate at 4GHz base frequency and at maximum 5GHz turbo frequency, for both single and all eight cores, combined with the familiar UHD Graphics 630 core and memory controller DDR4 Dual channels at base frequency of 2,666MHz.
 There is also an open frequency multiplier for those who are interested in performing The fast Another, as the letter "K" indicates in the model name.

-Intel has now announced that the 9900KS will be officially available for purchase in October - for now, with no official recommended price tag unfortunately, though based on the price of 488 dollars for the Core i9-9900K and Core i9-9900KF models -9900KS will cross the 500 dollar threshold and fight directly against the 12 core model of the Ryzen 3000 family of I HAVE D.
+Intel has now announced that the 9900KS will be officially available for purchase in October - for the time being, with no official recommended price tag unfortunately, though based on the $ 488 price for the Core i9-9900K and Core i9-9900KF models -9900KS will cross the 500 dollar threshold and fight directly against the 12 Core model from the Ryzen 3000 family of AMD.

-The model's power casing is still unknown to us, although it has been proven on several occasions that 95 watts from home Intel Are able to consume about 140 watts in extreme cases, making this figure less and less relevant in the real world - and if we have to guess that the new top model will show more than 150 watts of power when all its cores run at maximum 5GHz frequency That the heat sink and product temperature will allow.
+The model's power casing is still unknown to us, although it has been proven on several occasions that 95 watts from home Intel Are able to consume approximately 140 watts of power at extreme times, making this figure less relevant and less real-world - and if we have to guess that the new top model will be able to display more than 150 watts of power when all its cores run at the maximum 5GHz frequency That the heat sink and product temperature will allow.

 Flashing from home Intel Or a redundant model?
 It may be that in a month from now we can decide - but what is certain is that we are already eagerly awaiting how the first generation of 10 nm processors will work Intel In the stationary home market, somewhere over the next year.